segfaulted67/miniviz/readme.md

 # MiniViz

 A mini audio visualizer using raylib and miniaudio.
-The project aims to make a tool for creating simple music visualizations.

 ## Demo